starterkitcloud/sk-backend/Readme.md

 send job to queue ---> rabbitMQ (broker that manages queue of jobs) ---> celery workers sits there waiting to do jobs in the queue.

-run the following command to start up celery and "default" worker and rabbitMQ server:
+run the following command to start up celery "default" worker and rabbitMQ server:

 `docker-compose up rabbit worker`